 often designated by signage like this.

-There are a number of household and electronic devices that have been adapted to fit the needs of the hard of hearing and deaf communities.
-These alerting technologies are available in a wide range of products such as alarm clocks, smoke and carbon dioxide detectors, doorbells, phones, baby monitors, weather alerts, and more.
-They use a number of different signal types to appeal to the user’s senses outside of conventional hearing.
-They can use visual alerts such as a flashing light.
-They can use vibrotacticle alerts, meaning there is a vibrating component.
-They can also use enhanced auditory alerts, such as ones with increased sound amplification and lower frequency sounds.
+Several household and electronic devices have been adapted to provide hearing assistive solutions for hard of hearing and deaf communities.
+These alerting technologies are available in a wide range of products such as alarm clocks, smoke and carbon dioxide detectors, doorbells, phones, baby monitors, weather alert, and more.
+They use different signal types to appeal to the user’s senses outside of conventional hearing.
+For example, an alerting device might use visual alerts, such as a flashing light, or vibrotacticle alerts, meaning there is a vibrating component.
+They may also use enhanced auditory alerts, such as increased sound amplification or lower frequency sounds.

-Captioning is text displayed on a screen such as a television, mobile device, or movie screen that provides the audio portion of a program in written form.
-This service is vital for the deaf community and can also provide assistance to hard of hearing individuals by giving context to the words being spoken or the sound effects occurring.
+Captioning is text displayed on a screen such as a television, mobile device or movie screen that provides the audio portion of a program in written form.
+This service is vital for the deaf community and can also aid hard of hearing individuals by providing context to speech or sound effects.
 Captions are helpful because hearing is affected, much like vision, by our expectations.
 Having certain expectations for spoken words or sounds within a piece a media primes the brain to hear those sounds more clearly.

-There are two main types of captioning: open captioning and closed captioning.
-Open captioning means that the captions cannot be turned off and always remain on the screen.
-Closed captioning, conversely, is captioning that can be turned on or off through means such as the settings of a TV or streaming service.
+The two main types of captioning are open captioning and closed captioning.
+Open captioning means captions cannot be turned off and always remain on the screen.
+Closed captioning, conversely, is captioning that can be turned on or off through the settings of a TV or streaming service.

-A number of government regulations ensure that most broadcasts and modern TVs have captioning capabilities, and the use of the technology is increasing.
-Recently, captioned phones and video conference captioning have entered the market.
-Captioning technology is becoming increasingly ubiquitous, and we’re excited to see where it turns up next.
+Government regulations ensure that most broadcasts and modern TVs have captioning capabilities, and the use of this hearing assistive technology is increasing.
+Recently, video conference captioning has entered the market and smartphone apps continue to provide additional captioning and hearing assistive solutions.

-Speech-to-text services, sometimes known as real-time transcriptions, are similar to captioning in that the user reads text on a screen that relates to the programing at hand.
-The main difference, however, is that speech-to-text services occur live and in real time.
+Speech-to-text services, sometimes known as real-time transcriptions, are like captioning in that it involves on-screen text that relates to the programing at hand.
+However, speech-to-text services occur live and in real time.
 A stenographer uses specialized computer equipment to transcribe programming such as a church service or a lecture as it occurs.
 The computer equipment then transmits the accompanying text to screens like a large projector for a crowd to read or a laptop or mobile device for an individual.

-The main three speech to text systems are CART (Communication Access Realtime Translation), C-Print, and TypeWell.
-Though each system varies slightly, the main difference is that CART is a word-for-word (verbatim) speech-to-text service, whereas C-Print and TypeWell are meaning-for-meaning services.
+The main three speech to text systems are CART (Communication Access Realtime Translation), C-Print and TypeWell.
+Though each system varies slightly, CART is a word-for-word speech-to-text service, whereas C-Print and TypeWell are meaning-for-meaning services.
 While CART text will include everything said including verbal pauses, C-Print and TypeWell provide condensed texts that highlight main themes and pertinent information.

 The market for hearing assistive technology is one that is constantly growing and evolving.
 However, this overview should give you a good idea of some of the main solutions available to you.
 Empower yourself today with hearing assistive technology to help get the most out of your experiences.